Linkinlog/Gasible/README.md

 ---
 # Package manager config
 GenericPackageManager:
-  enabled: true
+  enabled: true # dictates if this module gets ran
   settings:
-    manager: "" # Package manager to use (must be installed)
+    manager: "apt-get" # which package manager to use for package/dependency management
-    packages: [] # Packages to install via the manager
+    packages: ["cowsay", "lolcat"] # (optional) array of packages to install when `Setup()` is ran
 GitHub:
-  enabled: true
+  enabled: true # dictates if this module gets ran
   settings:
-    token-env-key: "" # The env variable that holds your Github personal access token
+    token-env-key: "GASIBLE_GH" # (optional) the environment variable containing your Github personal access token
-    ssh-key-path: ""  # The path for the ssh key to add/use to/for Github
-    ssh-key-name: ""  # The name to give the ssh key
+SysCall:
+  enabled: true # dictates if this module gets ran, this should always be true
+  settings: {}
 ```

 ## Contribution
 We welcome contributions to Gasible.
 If you find a bug or want to request a new feature, please open an issue.
 If you want to contribute code, please fork the repository and open a pull request.
 Our community is always looking for ways to improve and make Gasible even better.
+Also check out the CONTRIBUTING.md for extra info

 ## License
 Gasible is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).